A

 effect.
 [1]

-have a baby.
+fully-planned desire to have a baby.
 But, again, note well: a baby.
-If your parents wanted a baby,
+If your

-they knewand wantednothing of you as a person; they just wanted
+you as a person; they just wanted a baby.

 To the sexual

-but a remainder.
+identityare nothing but a

 And herein lies